 - WordPress vs. Site Build It (SBI!) — Their ridiculous claims that lit a fire under me to begin with.
 The argument started here.

 - WordPress.COM vs. Site Build It (SBI!) — A fair and reasonable comparison?
 Not even close.
 I reveal in depth one of Ken Evoy’s most devious marketing schemes.

 - Making sense (and cents) of Alexa ranks, and is “being in the top 1% of all websites” really as impressive as it seems?
 I spill some juicy details of how much I make on my Addicted 2 Decorating.

 - Site Sell Random Sampling — A look at real customer Alexa ranks (and therefore, traffic and potential for income)

 - A realistic look at those “100′s of successful Site Build It websites”.
 An in-depth look at the “success stories” from their marketing information.
 The results?
 It’s not pretty.

 - The Great Negative Review Debacle of 2009 — The review, SBI!’s response, and my funniest and most telling discovery yet.

 - (New!
-Added 2-10-2013) SiteSell Domains Losses/Gains For 2012 and 2013 — If SiteSell delivers on their promises, why has there been a mass exodus of customers over the last 13 months?
+Added 2-10-2013) SiteSell Domains Losses/Gains For 2012 and 2013 — If SiteSell delivers on their promises, why do third-party sources indicate a mass exodus of customers over the last 13 months?